Program is cancelled in Haiti. HOWEVER, I am currently searching for a new research site.

 - Unofficial transcript(s)

-Email application materials to Dr. Felima (firstname.lastname@example.org) by March 10th.
+Email application materials (please combine materials into one PDF) to Dr. Felima (firstname.lastname@example.org) by March 10th.
 In-person interviews for final candidates will be held March 18-22nd.
 Final decisions will be announced shortly thereafter.

 Incomplete applications will not be considered.